garciart/network-automation/README.md

 ### Linux

-In gns3_setup_centos.sh, you installed bridge-utils, a utility which creates and manages Ethernet bridge devices.
+On lines 63 and 64 in gns3_setup_centos.sh, you installed bridge-utils, a utility which creates and manages Ethernet bridge devices.